totalspectrum/spin2cpp/doc/basic.md

 This second form of `open` is really only useful after a `mount` call is used to establish a file system.

+#### Error Handling

+The `open` command will throw an integer error corresponding to one of the error numbers in the C `errno.h` header file.

 ### OPTION

 Gives a compiler option.
 The following options are supported: